fabriziocl/fabriziocl/readme.md

 ### [Vivero Henry](https://vivero-henry.vercel.app/)
 Vivero Henry is an e-commerce platform for plants and supplies that I developed with a talented team of developers during my time at HENRY.
 The website was built using modern web development technologies, including React, Redux, Node.js, and PostgreSQL, and is deployed on Vercel and Railway.
 Our team worked on all aspects of the project, from designing and implementing the user interface to building the backend API and integrating payment and shipping services.

 One of the most exciting aspects of working on Vivero Henry was the opportunity to learn and apply new skills in a real-world setting.
+I also learned how to collaborate with a team and use version control tools such as Git and GitHub.
 We tackled complex challenges, such as implementing a custom search function and integrating with third-party APIs, and worked collaboratively to find innovative solutions.

 Overall, the project was a fantastic opportunity to gain hands-on experience with modern web development tools and techniques and to work collaboratively with a team of passionate developers.